On this page you’ll learn about the application process and entry requirements. If you have any questions, please get in touch.

 We cannot guarantee how long it will take for the school to send the application and personal statement, but you should, within a few weeks, receive a postcard or email advising of their receipt.

 The Xaverian admissions team is happy to help with any queries.
 Email firstname.lastname@example.org

-We’ll advise on application outcome by the end of March.
+We’ll advise on the outcome of your application by the end of March.

-Successful applicants will be invited to explore the campus and discuss career aspirations, target grades, and courses.
-Parents or guardians are very much welcome to join students at this informal, important event.
+Successful applicants will be invited to explore the Campus and discuss career aspirations, target grades and courses.
+Parents or guardians are very welcome to join students at this informal, important event.